My photograph of acid yellow euphorbia dotted through with forget-me-nots, from the garden.

 next day.
 Silverthorn says it is useful to have systems in place, such as checklists or a tea and coffee station in the kitchen, but she

 warns against anything complicated, as it has less chance of sticking long term.

-your children are old enough to make their own breakfast, leave bowls and food within their reach, to encourage independence.
+If your children are old enough to make their own breakfast, leave bowls and food within their reach, to encourage independence.
 “The kitchen is the hub of the home.
-If that’s in the right place, as
+If that’s in the right

 Decluttering your home can also lead to a more streamlined routine.
 “The less you have, the easier it is to be in charge of your home, rather than it being in charge of you.”

 Many of us make the mistake of reaching for our phones first thing.
 Instead, Silverthorn encourages starting the day with at least five minutes away from gadgets, perhaps spent making